 Anyway, this beans mezhukkupuratti is not just any mezhukkupuratti.
 This is Pennamma chechy’s recipe.
 Pennamma chechy was my best friend’s maid.
 Yeah, I will give you a minute to figure that out.

-Ok so, Deepa, my BFF, had a maid called Pennamma chechy, a typical Catholic lady who cooked amazing Kerala food and each time I eat at Deepa's place, there's always mezhukkupuratti and its always always yummy.
+Ok so, Deepa, my BFF, had a maid called Pennamma chechy, a typical Catholic lady who cooked amazing Kerala food and each time I eat at Deepa’s place, there’s always mezhukkupuratti and it’s always always yummy.
 Once I asked her for the recipe and since then, I have never made mezhukkupuratti any other way.
+You may also wish to check out this carrot beetroot stir fry and stir-fried jackfruit seeds (chakka kuru)

 1 small onion, thinly sliced (optional)